 The Report given by the Auditors forms part of the financial statements of the Company.
 There has been no qualification, reservation, adverse remark or disclaimer given by the Auditors in their Report.

 APPRECIATION

-Your Directors wish to place on record their gratitude to the Company's bankers, the Government of India, Ministry of Corporate Affairs, Director General of Shipping, Directorate of Industries, Maharashtra and various other authorities for their support.
+Your Directors wish to place on record their gratitude to the Company's bankers various regulatory authorities for their support.

 For and on behalf of the Board of Directors